Neel3004/Yelp_reviews_analysis/README.md

 # Yelp_reviews_analysis
 In this project, I built an end-to-end data analysis workflow using Python, Amazon S3, and Snowflake to simulate the role of a data analyst working at Yelp.

 The goal was to process and analyze a large dataset (7M+ user reviews file with a size greater than 5 GB) to uncover actionable business insights by mapping user sentiments to specific businesses.
+The dataset is available at: https://business.yelp.com/data/resources/open-dataset/

 The process includes the following steps:

 1) Partitioning and uploading large review datasets to Amazon S3.
 2) Loading and merging data into Snowflake tables.